chrismhodgson/nextjs-pfrac/data/_pages/races/barnsley-boundary-relay.md

 The links below give maps and GPX files for each leg.
 The GPX files can be downloaded and imported into GPS software, or uploaded to a phone or watch.

+**Notes for 2025**

-**Note for 2025: There are two major changes to the route on leg 2.
-Please check the map below and ensure you are familiar with the new route.**
+**There are two major changes to the route on leg 2.
+The map and GPX file below show the new routes.
+The changes are described in detail in [this document](https://pfrac.co.uk/static/uploads/leg-2-update-2025.pdf).**

+**There is a small diversion on leg 6.
+Details are in [this document](https://pfrac.co.uk/static/uploads/leg-6-update-2025.pdf).**

 | Leg                                   | Start time (approx)                                                         | Distance/climb                                                            |
 | ------------------------------------- | --------------------------------------------------------------------------- | ------------------------------------------------------------------------- |